 - 6. The Project site consists of a 17.7-acre parcel of land off Dorothy Road, and is located between Concord Turnpike (Route 2) to the south and west and residential neighborhoods to the north and east of the Property.
 The Property is also bordered to the east by Burch Street and the Town of Arlington Thorndike Park. - 7.
 The Property is located within the Planned Unit Development (PUD) Zoning District.
 The abutting residential properties are zoned primarily as within the Two-Family (R-2) Zoning District, with the exception of the residential properties on the western side of Littlejohn Road, which are within the Single-Family (R-1) Zoning District.
 Thorndike Park, located to the east of the Property is in the Open Space (OS) Zoning District.
 Uses in these districts are consistent with zoning. - 8.
 Of the total Project site, approximately 13.7 acres are within the regulatory floodplain.
-The portion of the Property to be developed as the Project is approximately a 5.6 acre parcel, along the northern/central area of the Property, with limited areas of floodplain along the southern and eastern portions of the designated area of development. - 9.
+The portion of the Property to be developed as the Project is an approximately 5.6 acre parcel, along the northern / central area of the Property, with limited areas of floodplain along the southern and eastern portions of the designated area of development. - 9.
 The Applicant provided various materials, reports, studies, and revised plans throughout the course of the public hearing on the Application.
-While, as described below, -the design has been revised several times during the public hearing process, the final proposed Project includes 6 duplex buildings/12 ownership units along Dorothy Road and a 124-unit, four-floor senior living rental building behind the duplex units, together with accessory parking, landscaping, and access drives (the "Project").
-The final proposed Project is depicted on the BSC plan set, titled "Thorndike Place Comprehensive Permit, Dorothy Road, Arlington Massachusetts," dated March 13, 2020, revised through August 27, 2021, and consisting of fourteen (14) sheets and the architectural plans prepared by Bruce Royanne Hamilton Architects and GreenStaxx, titled "Thorndike Place, Arlington, Massachusetts", dated September 2, 2021, consisting of sixteen (16) sheets. older the "Approved Plans." - 10.
+While, as described below, the design has been revised several times during the public hearing process, the final proposed Project includes 6 duplex buildings / 12 ownership units along Dorothy Road and a 124-unit, four-floor senior living rental building behind the duplex units, together with accessory parking, landscaping, and access drives (the "Project").
+The final proposed Project is as depicted on the "Approved Plans" as listed in Condition A.2. - 10.
 Within the public hearing, during fall 2020, the Applicant submitted revisions to the Project's originally-proposed layout responsive to comments made by the Board's peer review consultants at BETA Group and by the Arlington Conservation Commission, seeking to reduce impacts within wetland resource areas and buffer thereto. - 11.
-Thereafter, the Applicant submitted a revised set of plans and supplemental materials to the Board on November 3, 2020., regarding the revised project design, including: BSC's Report on Existing Conditions; updated Architectural Plans (3D)
+Thereafter, the Applicant submitted a revised set of plans and supplemental materials to the Board on November 3, 2020.
+The revised proposal reduced the total number of units in the Project from 219 units to 176 units.
+This revision also eliminated the six (6) duplex structures originally proposed by the Applicant, in favor of an all-rental development in a single structure, which was moved northerly on the Property toward Dorothy Road.

 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 4 of 64
+Page 4 of 77